 Welcome!
-First of all, when we say “new students”, we mean “new to yoga”.
-If you’re already practicing but haven’t been to Groove Yoga yet, just come on in.
-It’ll all make sense to you.
+First of all, when we say “new students” we mean “new to yoga” and “new to Groove Yoga”.

 If you’re new to yoga, here are a few things to remember and what to expect in class.